jasonh4882/sciAndEngScienceFairSEFIWebsiteFall2020/README.md

 ## Roadmap

 At the end of the Fall 2020 Semester, all ten teams submitted their final prototype for the SEFI Science Fair website.
-No further contact was made to the group after the end of the semester, so nothing can be said about what decision the comittee made toward which group's efforts were continued.
+No further contact was made to the group after the end of the semester, so nothing can be said about what decision the committee made toward which group's efforts were continued.
 No further work will be done as a result.

 ## Authors & Acknowledgments

-All work was done in response to a request from Professor Harris Andy Harris The prototype website was contstructed by four undergraduate students:
+All work was done in response to a request from Professor Andy Harris The prototype website was constructed by four undergraduate students:
 - [Jake Waggoner](https://github.iu.edu/jwaggon)
 - [Jacob Heebner](https://github.iu.edu/jheebner)
 - [Jason Hampshire](https://github.iu.edu/jchampsh)